Boilermate

 transferred to the Building Products division of Gledhill it

-underwent quite a major change.
+underwent a major change.
 Taking a positive view of the

 changes one might argue that the product was improved by removing

-all the complicated technology required to run to older model.
-But
+all the complicated technology required to run the older model.

 As mentioned earlier, the Boilermate